rhel-labs/instruqt/idm-workshop/01-introduction/assignment.md

 ### Exercise 1.1 - Install the IdM server

 The IdM server binaries are provided in the ipa-server package.
 It is delivered as a modular component in Red Hat Enterprise Linux 8 and 9.
-The ipa-server package has been installed on the idmserver system within your environment during creation.
+The ipa-server package has been installed on the idmserver1 system within your environment during creation.

 The configuration of the IdM server managed by an installer program.
 We add the **--no-host-dns** parameter to support our lab environment.
 In a production environment, to ensure proper DNS delegation, DNS forwarding, etc.. checking the host dns entry ensures that our configuration will function as expected.
 The **--mkhomedir** option is used to ensure that PAM creates missing home directories for users when they login for the first time.
 IdM also supports automount for those use cases where oddjobd and automount use is authorized.